Christopher Del Sesto: 1956 Gubernatorial bid

+Governor of Rhode Island 1959-1961

-Del Sesto ran again in 1958 and this time he defeated Roberts by 6,237 votes.
-He served as Governor for one two-year term, from January 6, 1959, to January 3, 1961.
+Del Sesto ran again in 1958 and this time he defeated Roberts by 6,230 votes.
+He served as governor for one two-year term, from January 6, 1959, to January 3, 1961.

-He ran for re-election in 1960, but was defeated by his Lieutenant Governor, Democrat John A. Notte, Jr. That year, Del Sesto had been a delegate to the Republican National Convention and made one of the speeches seconding the presidential nomination of Vice President Richard M. Nixon.

 During his first year in office, Del Sesto set a record by vetoing ninety-eight pieces of legislation passed by a Democratic-controlled state legislature.
 Also during his administration, an accelerated program of highway construction was implemented, state aid for education to cities and towns was liberalized, and a state scholarship program was established.

+He ran for re-election in 1960, but lost to Democratic lieutenant governor, John A. Notte, Jr. by 53,274 votes That year, Del Sesto had been a delegate to the Republican National Convention and made one of the speeches seconding the presidential nomination of Vice President Richard Nixon.

+Later life and death

 After his defeat, Del Sesto was named in 1966 to the Rhode Island Superior Court by Governor John Chafee.
 He held this position until his death.

 He was married to Lola Elda Faraone and had three children.
-He was a Catholic.